 Mr. Johnston sees a bright future for umpiring in Canada.
 Along with consistently providing quality representatives from their region and country to umpire for the World Series, he cites two main goals for the Canada Region moving forward.

 “The end goal is definitely to have our own regional umpire school,” said Mr. Johnston.
 “In the nearer future, we are focusing more on building and retaining our junior umpires.”

 Sebastien Morin, a 14-year-old junior umpire from the Canada Region, was in attendance for the week, along with his father, Richard Morin.
 Sebastien sees umpiring as his way of helping the children who play in local leagues near his home town of Embrun, Ontario.
-He admitted quite enjoying his first time at umpire school.

 “I had fun just hanging around with the guys and learning more about the rules,” said Sebastien.
 “The other guys have been like a family and they have all really supported me.”